 Developed in recognition and integration of Industry 4.0 ideologies, Powerstar SO-LO was launched in 2018 to address the antiquated practices of infrastructure equipment.
 The remote monitoring provides intelligence which includes useful grid information, conditional performance data and energy efficiency reports.
 It also enables integration with other smart energy technologies as part of a comprehensive smart energy strategy, enabling full data collection and analysis for various technologies available on a single, intuitive platform.

-- Online oil analysis provides real-time critical information about the condition of the oil, reducing maintenance and inspection costs.
+- Online oil analysis provides real-time critical information about the condition of the oil inside the transformer, reducing maintenance and inspection costs.

 - Phase to phase metrics provide further insights of energy use to on-site engineers.